French style crêpes took a back seat to...

 PREPARATION:

-.
-In a large frying pan, lightly oil the surface and heat on a lightly lower-medium strength.
+4. In a large skillet, lightly oil the surface and heat on MEDIUM strength...to then adjust your stove top a little lower afterwards.

-.
-When pan seems heated enough, measure to pour about a 1/4 cup (50ml) for each pancake.
-I use a small ladle.
-The pan should fit about 4 pancakes at the time.
-With the back of the ladle, very lightly swirl the batter to spread a little better.
+5. When pan seems heated enough, use a small ladle to pour about a scant 1/4 cup for each pancake.
+The pan should fit about 3-4 pancakes at the time.

-.
-When bubbles appear on the surface and the edges lightly turn golden, very gently flip each pancake and continue cooking for about 2 more minutes.
+6. When bubbles appear on the surface and the edges lightly turn golden, gently flip each pancake and continue cooking for about 2 more minutes.
+Resist the urge to press down.

 Oatmeal Honey Spiced